canonical/kafka-operator/docs/how-to/h-manage-app.md

 ## Outside Juju or for charms not implementing `kafka_client`

 The `kafka_client` interface is used with the `data-integrator` charm.
-This charm allows to automatically create and manage product credentials needed to authenticate with different kinds of data platform charmed products:
+This charm can automatically create and manage product credentials needed to authenticate with different kinds of data platform charmed products:

 Deploy the data-integrator charm with the desired `topic-name` and user roles:

 ```shell
 juju deploy data-integrator --channel edge
 juju config data-integrator topic-name=test-topic extra-user-roles=producer,consumer
 ```

 Relate the two applications with:

 ```shell
 juju relate data-integrator kafka
 ```

 To retrieve information, enter:

 ```shell
 juju run data-integrator/leader get-credentials
 ```

 This should output something like:

 ```yaml
 kafka:
   consumer-group-prefix: relation-27-